-Instructional Units Grade 2
+Instructional Units Grade 4

-Unit: Creating

-Unit Summary: Students will be introduced to media arts by exploring materials, ideas and how those can be used to tell stories.
+Unit: Creating Pacing: Ongoing Unit Summary: All students will demonstrate an understanding of the elements and principles that govern the creation of works of visual and media arts.
+In Media Arts, students create visual representations that communicate, challenge and express their own and others' ideas, as both artist and audience.
 Students will connect with multiple art movements, a variety of cultural art throughout history and diverse artists.
 Upon exposure, students will be inspired by these works to create their own artwork.

-Enduring Understandings:

-- Media arts use a variety of sources such as imagination and creative processes to inspire and transform concepts and ideas into artistic expression. - Media artists plan, organize and develop creative ideas that can effectively realize the artistic intent and communicate meaning. - The forming, integration and refinement of aesthetic components, principles and processes creates purpose, meaning and artistic quality in media artworks.

-- Creativity and innovative thinking are essential life skills that can be developed.
+Enduring Understandings: Media Arts: Media arts use a variety of sources such as imagination and creative processes to inspire and transform concepts and ideas into artistic expression.
+Media artists plan, organize and develop creative ideas that can effectively realize the artistic intent and communicate meaning - The forming, integration and refinement of aesthetic components, principles and processes creates purpose, meaning and artistic quality in media artworks.
+Visual Arts: - Creativity and innovative thinking are essential life skills that can be developed.
 Artists and designers shape artistic investigations, following or breaking with traditions in pursuit of creative art-making goals. - Artists and designers experiment with forms, structures, materials, concepts, media, and art-making approaches.
 Artists and designers balance experimentation and safety, freedom and responsibility, while developing and creating artworks.
 People create and interact with objects, places and design that define, shape, enhance, and empower their lives. - Artists and designers develop excellence through practice and constructive critique, reflecting on, revising and refining work over time.

-- How do media artists generate ideas and formulate artistic intent?
-How does collaboration explain and affect the creative process?
+Essential Questions: Media Arts: - How do media artists generate ideas and formulate artistic intent?
+How does collaboration expand and affect the creative process?
 How can creative risks be encouraged? - How do media artists work?
 How do media artists and designers determine whether a particular direction in their work would be effective?
 How do media artists learn from trial and error? - How can an artist construct a media artwork that conveys purpose, meaning and artistic quality?
 How do media artists improve/refine their work?

-- What conditions, attitudes, and behaviors support creativity and innovative thinking?
+Visual Arts: - What conditions, attitudes, and behaviors support creativity and innovative thinking?
 What factors prevent or encourage people to take creative risks?
 How does collaboration expand the creative process?
 How does knowing the contexts, histories, and traditions of art forms help us create works of art and design?
 Why do artists follow or break from established traditions?
-How do artists determine what resources and criteria are needed to formulate artistic investigations? - How do artists work?
+How do artists determine what resources and criteria are needed to formulate artistic investigations?

+- How do artists work?
 How do artists and designers determine whether a particular direction in their work is effective?
 How do artists and designers learn from trial and error?
 How do artists and designers care for and maintain materials, tools and equipment?
 Why is it important, for safety and health, to understand and follow correct procedures in handling materials, tools and equipment?
 What responsibilities come with the freedom to create?
 How do objects, places and design shape lives and communities?
 How do artists and designers determine goals for designing or redesigning objects, places, or systems?
-How do artists and designers create works of art or design that effectively communicate?

-- What role does persistence play in revising, refining and developing work?
+How do artists and designers create works of art or design that effectively communicate? - What role does persistence play in revising, refining and developing work?
 How do artists grow and become accomplished in art forms?
 How does collaboratively reflecting on a work help us experience it more completely?